ctkjose/exc_docs/fte_ref_controllers.md

 The app controller gets a lot of special events from EXC, most events are optional and you add event handlers for the ones that you need.

 The **AppStart** event is a required event and it is called to ensure that EXC can RUN your app.
+The AppStart is a good place to check the state of your app and initialize things.
 This handler must return `true` to let the application run.

 With these two our app controller knows looks like this: